AtsukoCoffey/healthy-food-club/README.md

 ## About Us Section
 ![About us](assets/images/readme-img/feat-aboutus.png "About us")

 Introduction about us and our purpose to give user feel confidence.
 Also if users live around Athlone town, we’d like to let them know this community session is being held at Technological University of the Shannon (TUS) where anyone can come.

+This TUS map is not a necessary item where the screen space is valuable in small screens.
+So it will be invisible on screens less than 320px.

 ## Article YouTube Section
 ![Article Youtube](assets/images/readme-img/feat-article-youtube.png "Article Youtube")